ZahraMertens/Project-1/README.md

 ## General Information

 ```
-As a user I want to find restaurants in a specific location So that I can find the best rated ones.
+As a user I want to find cocktail recipes depending on their ingredient types So that I can make cocktails.

 ```
 ## Brainstorming

-* HTML page which includes a search bar to search a specific city and postcode
+* HTML page which includes a search bar to search an ingredient for said cocktail
-* A second HTML page will show the best 5 results
+* A second HTML page will show the first 10 results, with a next button to load the next 10 results
-* A link at the end of the listed items gives the option to view more results
+* Clicking on an item presents the user with a recipe for the selected item
-* Ones the results are shown on the webpage if we click on the li element a marker will appear on the google map marker
+* POSSIBLE EXTENSION: youtube video embedding for how to make

 ## Acceptance Criteria

-* WHEN the page loads the user can see a form element with input fields with the option to search the city(location) and post code
+* WHEN the page loads, I am presented with a search bar prompting a particular ingredient, and a button
-* WHEN both values are entered and the submit button is preset it will take you two the seond page which displays the 5 top rated restaurants and show the distance between
+* WHEN the search field is filled and the button pressed, the HTML page will change to the results page showing the top results from the list
-* WHEN the user clicks on the card showing the search results THEN the card expands to show the location on the map
+* WHEN the user clicks on an item in said list, they are presented with a recipe for the item
-* When the user clicks on the map THEN it will take you to the google maps application
+* EXTENSION: When the user clicks on the item, they are presented with a recipe AND a youtube video describing process

 ## Framework used